Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/samples/_index.md

 addons.connectToConfiguration();
 ```

-Extended variant with typed configuration:
+Alternatively, an extended variant with typed configuration:

 ```javascript
 import {ScriptingHost as Addons} from 'free-at-home';